-- a.
-In case a tract is subdivided into parcels larger than normal building lots, the Board may decline to approve the plan unless such parcels are arranged so as to allow the opening of proper future ways and logical and proper subdivision. - b.
-In case access to a subdivision crosses land in another municipality, the Board may require certification from appropriate authorities that such access is in accordance with the Master Plan and subdivision requirements of such municipality, and that a legally adequate performance bond had been duly posted or that such access is adequately improved to handle prospective traffic. - c.
-The Planning Board may require space reserved for future streets (shown on said plan as paper streets) to provide for inter-connecting ways and to avoid excessive dead-end streets.
-All portions of the tract being subdivided shall be taken up in lots, streets, public lands, or other proposed uses, so that remnants and land-locked areas shall not be created.
+- (1) In case a tract is subdivided into parcels larger than normal building lots, the Board may decline to approve the plan unless such parcels are arranged so as to allow the opening of proper future ways and logical and proper subdivision. - (2) In case access to a subdivision crosses land in another municipality, the Board may require certification from appropriate authorities that such access is in accordance with the master plan and subdivision requirements of such municipality and that a legally adequate performance bond had been duly posted or that such access is adequately improved to handle prospective traffic. - (3) The Planning Board may require space reserved for future streets (shown on said plan as paper streets) to provide for interconnecting ways and to avoid excessive dead-end streets.
+All portions of the tract being subdivided shall be taken up in lots, streets, public lands, or other proposed uses, so that remnants and landlocked areas shall not be created. - (4) Provision satisfactory to the Board shall be made for the proper projection of streets, or for access to adjoining property which is not yet subdivided. - (5) Reserve strips prohibiting access to streets or adjoining property shall not be permitted except where, in the opinion of the Board, such strips shall be in the public interest. - (6) Roadways, culs-de-sac, detention facilities, sidewalks, and other required infrastructure or improvements shall not be placed within easements but within the right-of-way or on parcels not buildable for residential, commercial or industrial structures.
+Sewer, water, and drainage lines may be exempted from this position by

-- d.
-Provision satisfactory to the Board shall be made for the proper projection of streets, or for access to adjoining property which is not yet subdivided. - e.
-Reserve strips prohibiting access to streets or adjoining property shall not be permitted except where, in the opinion of the Board, such strips shall be in the public interest. - f.
-Roadways, cul-de-sacs, detention facilities, sidewalks, and other required infra-structure or improvements shall not be placed within easements but within the right-of-way or on parcels not buildable for residential, commercial or industrial structures.
-Sewer, water, and drainage lines may be exempted from this position by the express waiver of the Board.
-All such land parcels, common land, or waivered easements shall be bounded with concrete bounds at all corners. - g.
-Where the street system within the proposed subdivision does not intersect with or have adequate access, in the opinion of the Planning Board, from an existing public way or approved subdivision way, the Board may require, as a condition of approval, that such adequate access be provided by the Applicant through physical improvements from the proposed subdivision ways to the nearest public way or approved subdivision way most suitable in terms of width, grade and construction.
+- the express waiver of the Board.
+All such land parcels, common land, or waivered easements shall be bounded with concrete bounds at all corners. - (7) Where the street system within the proposed subdivision does not intersect with or have adequate access, in the opinion of the Planning Board, from an existing public way or approved subdivision way, the Board may require, as a condition of approval, that such adequate access be provided by the applicant through physical improvements from the proposed subdivision ways to the nearest public way or approved subdivision way most suitable in terms of width, grade and construction. - D. Width, alignment and grades of streets. - (1) The following standards shall govern the design of streets:

-4.1.4 Width.
-Alignment and Grades of Streets:

-a.
-The following standards shall govern the design of streets:

-Type of Street Width of Way Width of Roadway Minimum Centerline Radii Maximum Centerline Grade Design Speed
+Type of Street Width of Way (feet) Width of Roadway (feet) Minimum Center- Line Radii Maximum Center- Line Grade Design Speed (mph)

-Secondary 50-60' 26' 200 6 % 33 MPH
+Secondary 50 to 60 26 200 6% 33

-Residential "D" 52' 24' 100 10 % 29 MPH
+Residential "D" 52 24 100 10% 29

-Residential "C" 46' 20' 100 10% 23 MPH
+Residential "C" 46 20 100 10% 23

-Residential "B" 40' 20' 100 10% 23 MPH
+Residential "B" 40 20 100 10% 23

-Residential "A" 40' 18' 100 10% 23 MPH
+Residential "A" 40 18 100 10% 23

-Туре Minimum Mir nimum Minimum

-of Centerline Curb Radius Length of

-Street Street Grade at Street Tangents Between
+Type of Street Minimum Center-Line Grade Minimum Curb Radius at Street Intersections (feet) Minimum Length of Tangents Between Reverse Curves (feet)

-Intersections Reverse Curves

-Secondary .8 % .8 % 30' 100'
+Secondary 0.8% 30 100

-Residential .5 9 .5 % 30 )1
+Residential 0.5% 30